caspior/dissertation/README.md

 In this repository I present my dissertation analysis.
 Although I have submitted my dissertation, this repository is a work in progress.

-The dissertation icludes three analytical:
+The dissertation includes three analytical:
 1. [Shared Micromobility Usage Patterns in Austin, Texas](Austin.MD)
 2. Equity Implications of Electric Bikesharing in Philadelphia
 3. Evaluation of E-Scooter Media Coverage